Mio-Hasumi/FitMunity/README.md

 But it does turn out we still have a bunch of software stuff to do Phase 1 will be out top priority
+Note that our SQL is currently rather chaotic, but it works fine and will be cleaned out with clear policies

 ________________________________________
 Phase 1: Core Foundations (1.26)